tiangolo/full-stack-flask-couchdb/README.md

 ### Note

 If you are still interested in CouchDB and would like to have a project generator based on FastAPI, please create a new issue to let me know.

+## ⚠️ DEPRECATION WARNING ⚠️

+As **FastAPI** and the equivalent project generators provide a much better solution to all the use cases this project was built for, all the future development will be done there.

+You are still free to use this project, but it won't receive any new features, changes, or bug fixes.

 ---